-"Console to all nodes" will open a console to all of your running nodes in the current lab.
+"Console to all nodes" will open a console to all of your running ≥ Console To All Nodes nodes in the current lab.
 This includes all different kinds of configured console types for lab nodes like VNC, Telnet and RDP.

-8.1.7.5 Export all CFGs
+Export all CFGs 8.1.7.5